Overview on the theory of double flag varieties for symmetric pairs: Finiteness of orbits via embedding theory

-\item In the rest of the cases (P4-1), (P4-2), (P6), (PA-1) -- (PA-3), there is no embedding. \end{itemize} From this, we get the following type CI double flag varieties of finite type.
+\item In the rest of the cases {(P4-1)--(P4-3)}, (P6), (PA-1)--(PA-3), {the only possibility for having $Q=(\bbQ_1\times \bbQ_2)\cap K$ is that $Q=K=\GL_n$, but we disregard this (trivial) situation in this section}. \end{itemize} From this, we get the following type CI double flag varieties of finite type.
 To indicate parabolic subgroups, we use the subset of simple roots $ J \subset \Pi $, and the numbering of simple roots is indicated below.

 Note that, in the first case, $ Q $ can be a Borel subgroup $ B_K $ of $ K $, and it already appeared in \S~\ref{subsection:Table.Q=Borel}.